Tgemayel/variable-fonts-figma/README.md

 A simple way is to download an release asset zip from this repo's [releases page](https://github.com/Tgemayel/variable-fonts-figma/releases) (`Archive.zip`) and unzip it.

+Developers can build their own copy from source, see below.

 **2. Install the plugin within Figma's desktop client.**

-Go to Menu → Plugins → Development → New Plugin
+- Go to Menu → Plugins → Development → New Plugin

-This will bring up the "Create a plugin" modal dialog.
+- This will bring up the "Create a plugin" modal dialog
-In the lower 2nd section to "Link existing plugin", click to choose a manifest.json file, and select the `manifest.json` file in the folder you downloaded this plugin to.
+- In the lower 2nd section to "Link existing plugin", click to choose a manifest.json file
+- Select the `manifest.json` file in the folder you downloaded this plugin to

 ## Usage